Callistemon: Use in horticulture

 Many commercial nurseries continue to use the name ‘’Callistemon’’.
 These species can be propagated either by cuttings (some species more easily than others), or from the seeds.
 Flowering is normally in spring and early summer (October–December), but conditions may cause flowering at other times of the year.
 The obvious parts of the flower masses are stamens, with the pollen at the tip of the filament; the petals are inconspicuous (see picture).
-Flower heads vary in colour with species; most are red, but some are yellow, green, orange or white.
+Flower heads vary in colour with species; most are red, but some are yellow, green, orange, pink or white.
 Each flower head produces a profusion of triple-celled seed capsules around a stem (see picture) which remain on the plant with the seeds enclosed until stimulated to open when the plant dies or fire causes the release of the seeds.
 A few species release the seeds annually.

 Bottlebrush plants can be grown in pots.

 They have been grown in Europe since a specimen of Callistemon citrinus was introduced to Kew Gardens in London by Joseph Banks in 1789.